thosgood/this-weeks-finds/markdown/251-300/week291.md

 you understand the motivations behind current work, and a warmup section on strict $n$-categories - which are relatively easy - before diving into the subtleties of weak ones.
-It compares many approaches to weak n-categories before explaining his own.
+It compares many approaches to weak
+$n$-categories before explaining his own.

 This could be the book the world has been waiting for!
 And he's asking for comments and corrections, so you can help make it better.